giorgia-nadizar/slides/CWI/index.md

 # Who am I?

 - Computer Engineering background
-- PhD student in Applied Data Science & Artificial Intelligence at the Evolutionary Robotics and Artificial Life Lab (University of Trieste) under the supervision of Eric Medvet and Stefano Nichele (from Østfold University College)
+- PhD student at the Evolutionary Robotics and Artificial Life Lab (University of Trieste) under the supervision of Eric Medvet and Stefano Nichele (from Østfold University College)
 - Currently, PhD intern at Centrum Wiskunde & Informatica (_as if you didn't know..._)